g002alghisi/WPA3-testing-platform/Hostapd/README.md

 5. Unplug and replug the USB cable, enable the USB-Tethering mode and finally check if the interface name is now correct.

-This solution is derived from [this forum](https://unix.stackexchange.com/questions/388300/udev-does-not-renawlp3s0: STA f2:e3:2e:b3:5b:7c IEEE
+This solution is derived from [this forum](https://unix.stackexchange.com/questions/388300/udev-does-not-renawlp3s0: STA f2:e3:2e:b3:5b:7c IEEE)

+Remember that the name `ID_NET_NAME` depends on the USB assigned to the phone.
+For this reason, if suddenly the static name of the interface, es `enp0s20f0u1`, changes to the random one, es enxd626b3450fb5`, maybe it is beacuse another USB device is used (maybe the ESP32 or the Cypress board)enxd626b3450fb5.
+Please unplug both of them, reconnect the phone and check via `ifconfig` that everything is okay again.
+Then connect the other device.

 ## Workflow